Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View

 \subsection{Missing Pattern Tree for Multi-View Decision}

-Heterogeneous and irregular data missing cause the under-utilization issue of multi-view pairs in IMVC.
+Heterogeneous and irregular data missing cause the underutilization issue of multi-view pairs in IMVC.
 To address this, we propose the missing-pattern tree model for multi-view decision grouping and clustering as shown in Figure~\ref{fig:framework}(a).

 \textbf{Missing Pattern Tree based Decision Grouping.} Firstly, we encode each sample's missingness as a \emph{missing pattern} which formally represents the availability of each view for the sample.
-Samples sharing the same pattern are then grouped into a decision set using a missing-pattern tree, thereby facilitating effective exploitation of available cross-view information.
+Samples sharing the same missing pattern are then grouped into a decision set using a missing-pattern tree (MPT), thereby enabling effective exploitation of available cross-view information.

 To be specific, the missing pattern of the $i$-th sample is defined as $\mathbf{m}_i = [a_i^1, a_i^2, \dots, a_i^V]$, where $a_i^v$ is the $i$-th element of the $v$-th view binary mask $\mathbf{a}^v \in \mathbf{A}$. { To systematically represent all possible missing-view patterns, we construct a special binary tree, called the missing-pattern tree $\mathcal{T}$, of depth $V$.
-In the $\mathcal{T}$, the node at depth $0$ represents the root, and nodes at depths $1$ to $V$ are assigned values $0$ or $1$ to indicate whether the corresponding views are available.
+In the $\mathcal{T}$, the node at depth $0$ represents the root, and nodes at depths $1$ to $V$ are assigned values $0$ or $1$ to indicate whether the corresponding views are present.
 Thus, the $j$-th possible missing pattern can be represented by the vector $\mathbf{m}_j \in \{0,1\}^V$, formed by the values of the nodes along the $j$-th path from the root to the corresponding leaf in $\mathcal{T}$, excluding the root node itself.
-Since not all missing patterns are effective, which will be demonstrated in Section~\ref{sec:analsis}, we adopt a pruning strategy based on a threshold parameter $\tau \in \mathbb{Z}$, which dynamically adjusts according to the missing rate in the incomplete multi-view datasets.Specifically, we prune any branch that meets the following condition:
+Since not all missing patterns are informative, which will be demonstrated in Section~\ref{sec:analsis}, we adopt a pruning strategy based on a threshold parameter $\tau \in \mathbb{Z}$, which dynamically adjusts according to the missing rate in the incomplete multi-view datasets.
+Specifically, we prune any branch that meets the following condition:

 where $m_j^v\in \mathbf{m}_j$ and $d$ denotes the depth of the current node.
 The threshold $\tau$ is adaptively determined by}

 where $\rho$ denotes the missing rate and $\tau_{\max}$ is a defined upper bound typically ranging from $V/2$ to $V$.